U.S. flag

 Status

 In October 2023, the Office of Multifamily Housing reported that it had sought funding for system enhancements to coordinate tenant complaints.
 HUD is transitioning the Multifamily Clearinghouse responsibilities to the Federal Housing Administration (FHA) Resource Center.
 The FHA Resource Center has a system that will allow tracking and monitoring of customer calls.
-As of November 2024, the Office of Multifamily Housing requested the closure of this recommendation because it did not receive the requested funding for system enhancements, and its alternative action of using the FHA Resource Center to track and monitor customer calls did not work.
-As of January 2025, the Office of Multifamily plans to propose a revised management decision to HUD OIG with alternative actions to address the recommendation.
+As of July 11, 2025, the Office of Multifamily Housing requested the closure of this recommendation because it did not receive the requested funding from Congress for system enhancements, and it believes there is no prospect of future funding.
+Further, its alternative action of using the FHA Resource Center to track and monitor customer calls did not work.
+Developing a comprehensive process for intaking, monitoring, and tracking health and safety complaints would require a system enhancement or creation of a new system, and HUD has repeatedly attempted to obtain funding from Congress to no avail.
+OIG is in the process of collaborating with HUD on finding a potential corrective action to resolve the recommendation.

 Analysis